josekron/socialgraph-api/README.md

 - Express + Typescript
 - GraphQL
 - PostgreSQL + ORM Sequelize
-- Fetch an external API with fetch
+- Call an external API with fetch
 - Vitest + Supertest for the tests
 - Docker-compose to run the app and the database